benitojpc/data-science-infering-modeling/README.md

 * The concepts necessary to define estimates and margins of errors of populations, parameters, estimates, and standard errors in order to make predictions about data.
 * How to use models to aggregate data from different sources
-* The very basics of Bayesian statistics and predictive modeling
+* The very basics of Bayesian statistics and predictive modeling.